simplyblock-io/spdk-csi/docs/caching-nodes.md

 After the nodes are prepared, label the kubernetes nodes
 ```
-kubectl label nodes ip-10-0-4-118.us-east-2.compute.internal ip-10-0-4-176.us-east-2.compute.internal type=cache
+kubectl label nodes ip-10-0-4-118.us-east-2.compute.internal ip-10-0-4-176.us-east-2.compute.internal type=simplyblock-cache
 ```
 Now the nodes are ready to deploy caching nodes.

 ### StorageClass

-If the user wants to create a PVC that uses NVMe cache, a new storage class can be used with additional volume parameter as `type: simplyblock-cache`.
+If the user wants to create a PVC that uses NVMe cache, a new storage class can be used with additional volume parameter as `type: cache`.

 ### Usage and Implementation